Highway drainage systems

 Drains on high-speed roads are checked once a year between April and September.

-If flooding from the highway is causing internal property flooding or making the highway impassable for users, then we will attend as an emergency within 2 hours where possible.
+If flooding from the highway is causing internal property flooding or making the highway impassable for users, we will attend as an emergency within 2 hours where possible.
 During extreme events of flash flooding this is unfortunately not always possible.

 If we find any defects during routine maintenance these are passed to a drainage engineer for further assessment.